Super-Sod/.github/.github/ISSUE_TEMPLATE/weed-report.md

 ---
 name: Weed report
 about: Report a weed or problem with grassroutes
-title: 'BUG: '
+title: 'WEED: '
-labels: bug
+labels: ['weed']
 assignees:
 ---

-## Describe the Bug
+## Describe the Weed
-A clear and concise description of what the bug is.
+A clear and concise description of what the weed is.

 ## Steps To Reproduce
 1. Go to '...'